Art and Design Career Opportunities

 Creative individuals who are visually articulate play profound roles in our increasingly complex visual world, where career opportunities are numerous.
 Graduates of SXU's art and design programs have become practicing exhibiting artists, animators, gallery directors, art teachers, performers, tattoo artists, art directors at nationally known agencies, commercial photographers, graphic designers, film directors and more.
 With today's technologies, artists have endless venues in which to share and sell artwork.
 The days of galleries dominating the marketplace have passed.
 Some artists make their entire living selling their artwork through the Internet.
 Technologies have created a new landscape for artists.
 Artists create mobile technologies and app creation, video games, 3-D television and interactive books.
 The opportunities for artists/designers are interdisciplinary and varied.

-Career Services Center offers a list of resources to provide more information about what you can do with a major in art and design.
+Center for SUCCESS offers a list of resources to provide more information about what you can do with a major in art and design.